 The CTA of Klientboost has a fun twist.
 Instead of ‘enter your email,' they ask you to enter ‘your favorite email.'
 It’s a simple detail that makes the general tone a lot warmer and friendlier.

-And to top it off, the call to action button offers a free guide in a noticable red color.
+And to top it off, the call to action button offers a free guide in a noticeable red color.
 Sounds like a great deal.

 Sometimes your website is quite active and has a lot going on.
 For example, maybe you showcase a lot of videos or photos.
 In this case, it’s essential that you find some way to actually make your CTA stand out.

 This website has decided to go with something different.
-They’ve decided to use a bunny and the words ‘follow the magic’.
-This is obviously an allusion to Alice in wonderland.
+They’ve decided to use a bunny, and the words ‘follow the magic’.
+This is an allusion to Alice in Wonderland.
 The reason that this works so well is that we almost all know Alice in Wonderland and for most of us the associations are entirely positive.

 Can you do the same?
 Because if you can, then you’re in a good position.
 As instead of having to create your own brand, you can ‘steal’ some from another story, idea or concept that people are familiar with.
 Of course, it is crucial that the story you decide to use is actually popular and well known.
-Otherwise the effect will be lost.
+Otherwise, you lose the effect.

-As you can see there are many ways to Rome.
-A great deal about how you’re going to do your CTA depends on what kind of brand you have, what your customers are looking for and how you lay out your website.
+As you can see, there are many ways to Rome.
+A great deal about how you’re going to do your call to action examples for sales depends on what kind of brand you have, what your customers are looking for and how you lay out your website.

 Photo Credit: Visual Hunt